-The Art department is a lively, forward thinking and successful department that constantly reviews and adapts its practice in order to enthuse and support students of all abilities to enjoy and fully participate in every opportunity that the subject presents.
+The Art department is a lively, forward thinking and successful department that constantly reviews and adapts its practise in order to enthuse and support students of all abilities to enjoy and fully participate in every opportunity that the subject presents.
 Within the department there are two Art teachers and one Photography teacher.
 All staff are passionate about their subject and actively encourage every student to aspire to achieve their best.

-Head of Department: Mrs S Bayliss
+Head of Art & DT Faculty: Mrs S Bayliss

 Art Teacher: Miss Z Ward